email4prasanth/Security_Backup/RDS.md

 ## 1. Regular Backups and Retention
 - Implement on Amazon RDS for DR using automated backups, manual backups, and Read Replicas.[Link](https://aws.amazon.com/blogs/database/implementing-a-disaster-recovery-strategy-with-amazon-rds/).

+### **Enable Automated Backups**:
+    - During Instance Creation: When creating a new RDS instance, you can specify the backup retention period (from 1 to 35 days) under Backup settings.
+    - For Existing Instances:
+        - In the RDS Console, go to Databases and select the instance.
+        - Click Modify and scroll down to the Backup section.
+        - Set the Backup retention period (1–35 days) to define how long AWS should retain the automated backups.
+        - Apply the changes (either immediately or during the next maintenance window).
-- **Enable Automated Backups**: AWS allows you to set a backup retention period of up to 35 days.
-Automated backups include daily snapshots and transaction logs, providing point-in-time recovery.
+    - Automated backups will include daily snapshots and transaction logs, which allows point-in-time recovery within the retention period
-- **Manual Snapshots**: Take manual snapshots periodically, especially before making significant changes to your database.
-These can be retained indefinitely and used for recovery or migrating data.

-## 2. Enable Multi-AZ Deployment (for Redundancy)
-Multi-AZ deployments provide redundancy by automatically failing over to a standby instance in a different availability zone, which is also beneficial for backup and recovery in case of outages.
+### **Manual Snapshots**:
+    - Creating Manual Snapshots:
+        - Go to your RDS instance in the RDS Console, select the instance, and click Actions > Take snapshot.
+        - Provide a name for the snapshot and confirm.
+    - Retention of Manual Snapshots:
+        - Unlike automated backups, manual snapshots are retained until you explicitly delete them, making them ideal for long-term backups, before major changes, or for archiving purposes.
+    - Automate Snapshots Using AWS Backup:
+        - AWS Backup enables you to create backup policies that define automatic snapshot schedules and retention rules.
+        - In the AWS Backup Console, create a backup plan, specify a backup rule, and assign it to your RDS instance.
+### Set Up Cross-Region or Cross-Account Snapshots:
+    - Cross-Region Backups: For disaster recovery, you can copy snapshots to another AWS region.
+        - Go to Snapshots in the RDS Console, select a snapshot, and choose Copy Snapshot.
+        - Choose the destination region and any encryption settings.
+    - Cross-Account Sharing: You can also share manual snapshots with other AWS accounts.
+        - Go to Snapshots, select the snapshot, and choose Share Snapshot.
+        - Specify the AWS account ID to share the snapshot with, and AWS will allow that account to restore from it.